crossplane/crossplane/docs/quick-start.md

 example-redis-claim   Bound                              CloudMemorystoreInstance   example-cloudmemorystore-instance   8m39s
 ```

-You'll find all the details you need to connect to your new MySQL instance saved
+You'll find all the details you need to connect to your new Redis cluster
-in the Kubernetes `Secret` you specified via `writeConnectionSecretToRef`, ready
+instance saved in the Kubernetes `Secret` you specified via
-to [use with your Kubernetes pods].
+`writeConnectionSecretToRef`, ready to [use with your Kubernetes pods].

 ```bash
 $ kubectl --namespace default describe secret example-redis-connection-details